symblai/symbl-docs/web-sdk/overview.md

 ## Initialization
 ---
 The `init` authenticates you to use the Symbl API using the provided authentication credentials.
+To get authentication credentials (App ID and Secret), follow the steps given in the [Authentication](/docs/developer-tools/authentication#step-1-get-your-api-credentials) page.

 You can authenticate: